BrunoGil-AS/React_Guide/README.md

 ## Components

+**_Definition:_**

-Components are the building blocks of a React app.
-They are reusable, composable pieces that return UI.
+Components are the building blocks of a React application.
+They are reusable pieces of UI that can be functional (functions) or class-based (ES6 classes).
+In modern React, functional components with hooks are preferred.

+**_When & Why to Use:_**

+- Break your UI into smaller, reusable pieces.
+- Improve readability and maintainability.
+- Separate logic from presentation.

 ### Functional components (recommended)